n-orris/RSA-Encryption-Application/README.md

 - PrivateKeyException: createPrivateKey, getCipherDecrypt, decryptText
 - PublicKeyException: createPublicKey, getCipherEncrypt, encryptText
 - NoSuchAlgorithmException & NoSuchPaddingException: Constructor & genKeyPair throws JCA exceptions if invalid encryp

+Phase 4: Task 3:
+- I would remove the field of Cipherobj in userInteraction and directly use the accounts current cipher instead of always setting the current account cipher to the CipherObj field.
+This would get rid of the association of userInteraction with Cipherobj.
+- I would refactor my 3 GUIs into one to avoid having too many windows and a small UML diagram